adilkhan49/hp-map/README.md

 ## Set Up

-2. Fork this repository
+1. Clone this repository
-3. Generate Service Account credentials for Google Sheets https://stateful.com/blog/google-sheets-api-tutorial, download JSON credentials, and store in Secrets as key-value pairs
+6. Generate Google Service Account credentials https://stateful.com/blog/google-sheets-api-tutorial
-4.
+2. Modify Python code as needed
+7. Store credentials in a .env file
+8. Change the workflow YAML to run `on: workflow_dispatch`
+9. Commit code to a Github Repo
+10. Upload the .env to Github Secrets as key-value pairs
+11. Navigate to Githubn/Actions to test the Workflow
+12. After debugging, edit the YAML to be triggered `on: schedule`

 ## Schedule